Gottlieb Olpp: Impact and recognition

 Different from his contemporaries, Olpp did not entirely reject Traditional Chinese Medicine but approached it factually.
 Although he was highly critical of its medical benefits, Olpp highlighted its cultural and historical significance.
 Since up until that point, translations of TCM literature have only come from a non-medical professional, Olpp's medical expertise and deepened cultural knowledge from interactions with his patients produced important Sino-German works that radically changed the interpretation and translation method of TCM and made him an important figure in the spread of TCM to the West and development of sinology.

 On 5 October 1916, along with many in his military cohort, he was given the Wilhelm Cross with Sword Medal (Wilhelmskreuz mit Schwerter) issued by the State of Württemberg for his service as a doctor and Landwehr.

-He was recognized as a great storyteller and writer (composing 259 articles alone in 1942) and was successful as a book author.
+He was successful as a book author.

 In 1930, he was invited to be included in a Germany biographical dictionary of outstanding physicians covering 1880-1930 by Dr. Fischer.

 His short biography was written by Wilhelm G. Neusel and included in the compilation Württembergische Biographien 2 in 2011.
 A street is named after him in Tübingen, called Gottlieb-Olpp-Straße, which leads to the Paul-Lechler Tropical Clinic.